jataware/mixmasta/docs/docker.md

 ### Set-Up

-To transform your file and access the resulting csv file:

-  1. mount your folder with your file-to-transform to the Docker container
-  2. mount your output folder to the Docker container

-To run the examples below:

-  1. From a CLI in your top-level directory `mkdir in && mkdir out`
-  2. Copy your file-to-transform into the `in` folder
-  3. From top-level directory run any of the docker examples below.
-  4. Your-transformed-file is written to your `out` folder.

-From the examples you mount your `in` and `out`  folders to the container's `input` and `output` folders.
-Your folder names can be of your choosing; the Docker container folders cannot. **You must use `input` and `output` for the container folders.**

-For the CLI Parameters, you only need to include the parameters related to your mixmasta job; defining unused parameters is not required.
+You will mount your current directory (`$PWD`) to `/tmp` in the container.
+This is somewhat arbitrary; you can mount `$PWD` more or less anywhere in the container that is not reserved.
+We assume that the file you want to `mix` is in your current directory; if not, you need to mount that directory or move the file to your current directory.
+Output will be written to `$PWD` or whichever directory you mount.
+In other words, `/tmp` exists as the mount on the container, not on your localhost.

 ### Convert netcdf to csv

 ```
-docker run -v $PWD/in:/inputs \
+docker run -v $PWD:/tmp \
-           -v $PWD/out:/outputs \
-           jataware/mixmasta:0.1 \
+           jataware/mixmasta:latest \
            -xform netcdf \
-           -input_file tos_O1_2001-2002.nc \
+           -input_file /tmp/tos_O1_2001-2002.nc \
-           -output_file netcdf.csv
+           -output_file /tmp/netcdf.csv
 ```

 ### Convert netcdf to *Geocoded* csv